Backgrounder on Dry Cask Storage of Spent Nuclear Fuel

-As spent fuel accumulated in reactor pools, in the early 1980s, utilities began to look at options for increasing the amount they could store.
+Spent fuel accumulated in reactor pools and in the early 1980s, utilities began to look at options for increasing the amount they could store.
 The pools are robust structures that cannot be enlarged.
 So utilities needed to fit more fuel into their pools.
 Current regulations permit two options for expanding pool capacity: re-racking (replacing storage racks to decrease the distance between assemblies) and fuel rod consolidation (removing fuel rods from the assemblies to pack them more densely for storage).
 The NRC must review and approve any such changes.
 But pool capacity can only be expanded so far.

 Enter Dry Storage

 Utilities began turning to dry storage to manage their spent fuel onsite.
 After a few years in the pool, the fuel has cooled and its radioactivity decreased enough to allow it to be removed.
 Moving spent fuel into dry casks frees up space in the pool to store spent fuel newly removed from the reactor.

 Dry casks typically have a sealed metal cylinder to contain the spent fuel enclosed within a metal or concrete outer shell to provide radiation shielding.
 In some designs, casks are set vertically on a concrete pad; in others, they are placed horizontally.

 Dry cask storage is safe and environmentally sound.
 Cask systems are designed to contain radiation, manage heat and prevent nuclear fission.
 They must resist earthquakes, projectiles, tornadoes, floods, temperature extremes and other scenarios.
 The heat generated by a loaded spent fuel cask is typically less than is given off by a home-heating system.
 The heat and radioactivity decrease over time without the need for fans or pumps.
 The casks are under constant monitoring and surveillance.